xakpc/DotnetPrompt/Docs/index.md

 ## Use Cases

-DotnetPrompt provides examples of several common use cases, and this documentation offers guidance and assistance on how to use the blocks in different ways.
+DotnetPrompt provides examples of several common use cases, and this documentation offers guidance and assistance on how to use the components in different ways.

 - [Summarization](./docs/usecases/summarization.md): Summarizing longer documents into shorter, more condensed chunks of information.